Refugee: Refugee status

-In the United States, refugee is defined under the Immigration of Nationality Act (INA).
+In the United States, refugee is defined under the Immigration and Nationality Act (INA).
 In other countries, it is often used in different contexts: in everyday usage it refers to a forcibly displaced person who has fled his or her country of origin; in a more specific context it refers to such a person who was, on top of that, granted refugee status in the country the person fled to.
 Even more exclusive is the Convention refugee status which is given only to persons who fall within the refugee definition of the 1951 Convention and the 1967 Protocol.

 To receive refugee status, a person must have applied for asylum, making them—while waiting for a decision—an asylum seeker.
 However, a displaced person otherwise legally entitled to refugee status may never apply for asylum, or may not be allowed to apply in the country they fled to and thus may not have official asylum seeker status.

 Once a displaced person is granted refugee status they enjoy certain rights as agreed in the 1951 Refugee convention.
 Not all countries have signed and ratified this convention and some countries do not have a legal procedure for dealing with asylum seekers.